Options and Program Ideas

 Other charges that may apply to a private program are:

-National Park Fees: If we climb in Banff or the other National Parks entry fees apply (c. $9/day/person) and if we overnight in a hut or camp in the backcountry a further $10/night/person Wilderness Fee applies.
+National Park Fees: If we climb in Banff or the other National Parks entry fees apply (about $10/day/person) and if we overnight in a hut or camp in the backcountry a further $10/night/person Wilderness National Park Fee applies.

 Helicopter Access: Some backcountry areas (e.g. B.C.
 Interior Ranges, Mount Robson, Assiniboine) are best accessed by helicopter.
 Where the fee is fixed we can include that in our package price, where it may vary we will give you our best estimate and arrange for you to pay the helicopter pilot directly.